Journal Policies

 will not be made public alongside the published work.

-for revisions, and a decision regarding publication, which may range from acceptance without alterations to rejection.
+Reviewers are requested to complete a referee form that includes general comments, recommendations for revisions, and a decision regarding publication, which may range from acceptance without alterations to rejection.

-in upcoming issues, performing copy-editing of accepted works, and coordinating the overall production of the Annual.
+the peer-review process, communicating review outcomes to Authors, requesting revisions, making final decisions on which submissions are accepted for publication, performing copy-editing of accepted works, and coordinating the overall production of the Annual.

-The Referee Board is responsible for conducting blind peer reviews of submitted articles, notes, and queries.
+The Editorial Board is responsible for conducting blind peer reviews of submitted

-and possess a relevant publication history.
+or terminology, and possess a relevant publication history.

-All submissions must include references and cited works formatted according to these guidelines.
-Furthermore, the authors are responsible for addressing any copyright concerns before submission and are required to provide the necessary corrections following
+Authors are responsible for the accuracy, clarity, and proper citation of all content within their submissions.
+Detailed style guidelines can be accessed on the Annual’s website.
+All submissions must include references and cited works formatted in accordance with these guidelines.
+Furthermore, the Authors are responsible for addressing any copyright concerns before submission and are required to provide the necessary corrections following both peer review and copyediting.

 I V .
 P U B L I C A T I O N E T H I C S

-will take appropriate measures to identify potential research misconduct, including
+The Editors-in-Chief, members of the Editorial Board, and external Reviewers will take appropriate measures to identify potential research misconduct, including but not limited to plagiarism, misquotation, libel, and misrepresentation.

 The Annual is committed to publishing corrections, clarifications, retractions,